DragonQuills/MiraVN/readme.md

 # **Mira**
 ## **Description**
-A visual novel made in a few days so I could practice RenPy.
+A visual novel made in a few days so I could practice Ren'Py.
 It focuses on the main character's relationship with their friend, Mira.
-It's mainly made with open source resources, but the coding and writing is my own.
+It's mainly made with open source resources, but the coding and writing are my own.
 Currently in progress, so features listed are in development.

 ### *Features*
 - Create your own character - input your name, pick between three appearances, and choose your pronouns (with write-in options available!)